-3.1.
-Improve the customer experience through technology updates and personalized assistance.
+3.1 Improve the customer experience through technology updates and personalized assistance.

-Through public-facing tools, such as the DevCo Help Desk and the customer call center, OHFA will continue to invest in efficient technology that reduces processing times and improves data quality.
+Through public-facing tools, such as OHFA's website and the automated call center, OHFA will continue to invest in efficient technologies that reduce processing times, direct customer inquiries, and improve data quality.